palantir/gradle-guide/guide/anatomy-of-a-gradle-plugin.md

 [^2]: `Settings` instead if you make a setting plugin aka `Plugin<Settings>`.

+> [!NOTE]
+> You should use Gradle's [`Logger`](https://docs.gradle.org/current/javadoc/org/gradle/api/logging/Logger.html) within a Gradle plugin rather than other loggers.
+> The Gradle logger exposes the `lifecycle` log level, which always prints the log but does not colour it as a warn or error.
+> Also, the overhead of specialized loggers like [`SafeLogger`](https://github.com/palantir/safe-logging) aren't needed if the Gradle plugin is not processing sensitive information.

 ## Extensions

 Extensions are the way users can enter configuration for your Gradle plugin.
 We want to allow our users to set a `name`, looking something like: